notsogambhir/OBE-Build-Gemini-AI-studio-Rebuild/backend_guide.md

 from api.models import User, Program, Course # Import all your models

 class Command(BaseCommand):
-    help = 'Seeds the database with initial data from mockData.ts'
+    help = 'Seeds the database with initial data from mockData.json'

     def handle(self, *args, **options):
-        # 1. Manually copy the JSON content from `mockData.ts` into a file like `seed.json`.
+        # The command assumes `mockData.json` is in the root of your Django project.
-        # 2. Remove the JavaScript syntax to make it pure JSON.
+        # The file is already in pure JSON format.

-        with open('seed.json', 'r') as f:
+        with open('mockData.json', 'r') as f:
             data = json.load(f)

         self.stdout.write("Seeding data...")